This is a true story. Two camels, mother and son, stand chatting to each other.

 I believe individuals and organisations have everything they need in order to make the most of the opportunities and challenges that exist in the world.

 I believe it is time to escape the zoo.

 In 2018 I took that passion one step further and founded FORTY - an organisation that has one purpose, and one alone, to support organisations in unleashing their people.

-We think of ourselves as the Avengers, a group of talented, big-hearted, passionate individuals that have together for a greater purpose.
+We think of ourselves as the Avengers, a group of talented, big-hearted, passionate individuals that have come together for a greater purpose.